raybogman/raybogman.github.io/_posts/2020-12-25-amazon-aws-certified-cloud-practitioner-exam-preparation.md

 <amp-img src="/assets/images/amazon-aws-certified-cloud-practitioner-exam-score.jpg" width="730" height="327" layout="responsive" alt="Amazon AWS Certified Cloud Practitioner Exam Score"></amp-img>

+### Getting started

+Below you will find a ton of links, white papers, product names/acronyms, screenshots and much more.
+These notes helped me to structure what I needed to pass the <strong>Amazon AWS Certified Cloud Practitioner Exam</strong>.

+Take all the time you need, but depending on the study time you have prepping for the exam is doable within 2 months time.
+Ofcourse depending on your background knowledge.
+I spend on average 1.5 hours per day, 4 days per week over the period of 2 months on it.

 ### White Papers

 * [Overview of Amazon Web Services](https://d0.awsstatic.com/whitepapers/aws-overview.pdf)